 Thank you for your interest in Platt College.
-Whether you have come to our College website as a student, a prospective student, a graduate or a friend, we welcome you.
+Whether you have come to find out more information as a student, a prospective student, a graduate or a friend, we welcome you.
 Platt College has much to offer.

-The 2015-2016 year marks a monumental time for us.
-Platt College will celebrate an important milestone: It will be 30 years since the College opened its doors in 1986.
+Platt College opened its doors 30 years ago.
 Since then, three generations of students have been given the opportunity to pursue their goals of higher education.
 In 1986, as is today-our top priority is meeting the needs of today's wonderfully diverse, talented student body.